 Your choice of keywords will determine the overall effectiveness of your SEO.
-When optimizing your site for SEO, part of the process is choosing one primary keyword or phrase and a couple of secondary keywords.
+When optimising your site for SEO, part of the process is choosing one primary keyword or phrase and a couple of secondary keywords.

 The challenge is matching your targets to the actual search volume of different queries.